|1||Seremange-Erzange, Grand Est|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Toulouse air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Marseille air is currently 2.1 times above the WHO annual air quality guideline value

 |Friday, Oct 15|